Telefonica/cerdito/README.md

 ## What does _cerdito_ do?

-_cerdito_ is configured through a _toml_ file in which you can indicate the Atlas clusters you want to pause and the Kubernetes deployments you want to be scaled to zero.
-Note that each module goes separately so it is possible to use _cerdito_ only to pause Atlas clusters or only to scale deployments to zero.
+_cerdito_ is configured through a _toml_ file in which you can indicate the Atlas clusters or AKS you want to pause and the Kubernetes deployments you want to be scaled to zero.
+Note that each module goes separately so it is possible to use _cerdito_ only to pause Atlas clusters, AKS or to scale deployments to zero.

-To connect to Atlas you will need a public key and a private API access key and for Kubernetes you will need the _cubeconfig_ file.
+To connect to Atlas you will need a public key and a private API access key, for AKS you will need a Service Principal and for Kubernetes you will need the _cubeconfig_ file.

 ## Installation